oneibmcloud/ibm-cloud-garage-developer-bootcamp/slides/page-01-01-day-01-design-thinking-01.md

 #Design Thinking

-##For APIs it would be nice to introduce
+##For APIs, it would be nice to introduce

 ###[Developer Experience Design](http://www.kennethlange.com/posts/4-Must-Read-Articles-on-Developer-Experience.html)